MaxwellJia/user_center_frontend/README.md

-# Ant Design Pro
+# Overview

+This project is based on Ant Design Pro.
 This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+This project is the front end of a simple user center.
+It is still in updating.....

 ## Environment Prepare